rajatasusual/llamabox/PRIVACY_POLICY.md

 ### Redis Storage

 Processed data, including embeddings and metadata, is stored in Redis.
-This data is used to power the AI-powered RAG pipeline and other features of the WSL Assistant.
+This data is used to power the AI-powered RAG pipeline and other features of the Llamabox.

 ## Data Security